Bullhead City, Arizona: Climate

 Bullhead City has a desert climate (Köppen climate classification BWh), with several inches of precipitation year-round.
-2014 was the last year with recorded snowfall, but no snow depth has been recorded.
+The last year with recorded snowfall was 2014, but no snow depth has been recorded.

 Summers are very hot, with temperatures frequently exceeding 100 °F in July and August, and winters are mild with days typically seeing temperatures between 65–75 °F degrees in January and February.
 It is one of the hottest cities nationwide during the summer.
 There are on average 185 days with a high reaching 90 °F, and 100 °F can be seen on 135 days.
 Heat waves involving temperatures reaching over 120 °F are not unusual.

 Parks and recreation

 Bullhead City has hundreds of acres of city-operated parks.
 Ken Fovargue Park features lighted basketball courts, a bike trail, ball fields, a playground, and a public swimming pool with a water slide.
-Rotary Park, the largest city park, covers 300 acre of riverfront land.
+Rotary Park', the largest city park, covers 300 acre of riverfront land.
 It features maintained beaches with ramadas and barbecues, a large skate park, fishing jetty, fish cleaning station, boat launching ramps, a dog park, a disc golf course, and a complete lighted sports complex that hosts regional tournaments and local competitions.
 The proposed Arizona Peace Trail would serve Bullhead City.

 Controversy

-Bullhead City citizen Norma Thornton, 78, was cited on March 8, 2022 for distributing food to a group of homeless people within Community Park.
-The novel citation and nature of the case has created notoriety for city.
-It is a criminal offense to feed the homeless within the park as the city council do not want to encourage homelessness.
-You can hold a party and feed up to 100 people at the park as long as they are not homeless.